john-david/d3.js-projects/README.md

 ___________________

 The Spending Chart is a full featured Donut Chart that connects to a firebase repository.
 It has a simple form which can accept user input of a name and a cost which are automatically added to the donut chart.
-This uses the D3 legend plugin and has a tooltip wich updates with an event handler.
+This uses the D3 legend plugin and has a tooltip which updates with an event handler.

 ![Alt text](https://github.com/john-david/d3.js-projects/blob/master/spending_chart/Spending_Tracker_Chart2.jpg?raw=true "Spending Donut Chart with Transition")